SimonPowellGDM/geek-dating-mentoring-blog/Overcoming Awkward Silences.md

 ### 1. Understand That Silence Is Normal
 - Even the most social and talkative people experience moments of silence during conversations.
 It’s not a signal that the interaction is going poorly.
 It's a natural consequence.
-- Think of silence as a “pause” in a system - sometimes also within our brains "the bar is loading".
+- Think of silence as a “pause” in a system - sometimes, while using our brains, "the bar is still loading".

 ### 2. Reframe Responsibility
 - The responsibility for keeping the conversation flowing is **50% yours** and **50% the other person’s**.
 If there’s a very long pause, it’s not entirely your fault.